 Haiti’s rhinoceros iguana is one of world’s largest iguana.
-It can grow up to 1.2 m (4 ft), eating mainly fruit and vegetables.
+It can grow up to 1.2 meters (4 ft), eating mainly fruit and vegetables.

-The Island is home to over 300 different types of orchids and 600 fern species growing on its forest floors and land.
+The country is home to over 300 different types of orchids and 600 fern species, all growing on it’s forest floors and land.

 Haiti still follow lots of traditions that originally came from Africa.
 One of these is vodou (voodoo).
 During a vodou service, dead spirits act and speak through living people.

-During a vodou celebration called the “Fete Gede”, the locals go to the cemeteries to honour the dead with food, rum, and flowers.
+During a vodou celebration called the “Fete Gede,” the locals go to the cemeteries to honor the dead with food, rum, and flowers.

 Some Haitians also believe in zombies.